jpniederer/Dev-eryday/_posts/2018-5-17-Continuous-Delivery-Notes-Part-I-Foundations.markdown

 There are a number of techniques that can be used in order for continuous integration to be applied smoothly.
 * Check in Regularly - Frequent check ins keep the code up to date across all members of the team.
 If big changes are worked on in isolation, it gets tricky when the time comes to get all the pieces working together again.
 It's also a good practice in general to work in more digestible pieces.
 * Create a Comprehensive Automated Test Suite - Unit tests, component tests, and acceptance tests all help to validate the commit hasn't broken anything.
 Being able to validate the code base at each commit creates confidence in the work.
 * Keep the Build and Test Process Short - The time it takes to build and test the code cannot hinder development time.
-When CI takes take too long, it becomes a burden to follow the process and the practice will fall away.
+When CI takes too long, it becomes a burden to follow the process and the practice will fall away.
 A few minutes or less is ideal.
 As a project grows, it may become necessary to split the build out into multiple phases.
 * Managing Your Development Workspace - Developers should have a reliable development environment where they can run through the same procedures locally.
 A good approach to solving this is using configuration management.
 Quality goes up by empowering developers to perform local builds prior to saving code to source control.

 Continuous Integration Best Practices